syncfusion/ej2-angular-docs/src/maps/maps/providers/bing-maps.md

 ```

-> Specify Bing map key in the `key` property.
+>Specify Bing Maps key in the `key` property.

 ## Adding markers and navigation line

-Markers can be added to the layers of Bing maps by setting the corresponding location's coordinates of latitude and longitude using [`markerSettings`](../api/maps/layerSettingsModel/#markersettings) property.
-Navigation lines can be added on top of an Bing maps layer for highlighting a path among various places by setting the corresponding location's coordinates of latitude and longitude in the [`navigationLineSettings`](../api/maps/layerSettingsModel/#navigationlinesettings) property.
+Markers can be added to the layers of Bing Maps by setting the corresponding location's coordinates of latitude and longitude using [`markerSettings`](../api/maps/layerSettingsModel/#markersettings).
+Navigation lines can be added on top of an Bing Maps layer for highlighting a path among various places by setting the corresponding location's coordinates of latitude and longitude in the [`navigationLineSettings`](../api/maps/layerSettingsModel/#navigationlinesettings).

 ```typescript